christophergandrud/hu-live-coding-course-examples/src/set-up-tabula-python.md

     - On Windows, in the Terminal (Powershell) type `python3`.
 This will direct you to the Microsoft Store to install Python3.

     - Note the file path to Python with `which python3`.
-On Windows, use the Search to find Python3, right click to open in location to see the file path.
 You will need this for step 4.

 3. Install Tabula